-- Increases in North American shale gas production have caused natural gas unit prices to tumble from more than US \$8 per mcf in 2008 to about US \$4 in 2011, with current spot prices even lower at between US \$2 and \$3.
-The 2012 forecast recognized that natural gas prices remaining at current levels would likely render Arctic gas production uneconomic.
-The MGP update presented at the June 2012 Inuvik Petroleum Show confirmed that the project is "not a commercial opportunity at this time" because the "natural gas market has changed significantly".
-The MGP update contained a North American supply/demand forecast indicating that a market for Mackenzie Delta gas may develop around 2023 and project activities could ramp up should market conditions improve.
-The 2012 forecast recognized that in the absence of MGP, industry exploration and development activities in the Beaufort Sea will focus more on oil than natural gas. - The 2012 forecast indicated that existing offshore significant discoveries, located in less than 100m water depths, represent the best near term development opportunities in the Beaufort Sea.
-ConocoPhillips which is currently in the second year of a three year study of the Amauligak development concept feasibility, is the only company known to be actively evaluating a Beaufort Sea development. - Although, current oil prices remain near historical highs, global economic instability is resulting in significant swings in world oil prices.
+- Increases in North American shale gas production have caused natural gas unit prices to tumble from more than US \$8 per mcf in 2008 to about US \$4 last year, with current spot prices even lower at between US \$2 and \$3.
+Natural gas prices remaining at current levels would likely render Arctic gas production uneconomic.
+Although, exploration in the deep shelf and slope areas of the Beaufort Sea is not dependent on the MGP, should MGP not proceed on the proposed project schedule, industry exploration and development activities in the Beaufort Sea are expected to focus more on oil than natural gas. - The existing offshore significant discoveries, located in less than 100m water depths, are believed to represent the best near term development opportunities in the Beaufort Sea. - Although, current oil prices appear to be moving towards historical highs, global economic instability threatens to reverse this trend.
 This combined with high costs and industry uncertainty, as to how equivalency to the NEB Same Season Relief Well Policy can be achieved, may result in shifts in corporate exploration and development expenditures away from the Beaufort Sea.
 However, a sustained global economic recovery with accompanying increases in oil prices would encourage exploration and development.

-Although the above list of factors is not exhaustive, in the author's opinion it does appear that negative factors continue to dominate positive factors for natural gas exploration and development activity in the Beaufort Sea.
-The outlook for oil exploration and development is somewhat more positive at this time, with Franklin planning seismic, IORVL filing the PIP and ConocoPhillips continuing to pursue the Amauligak feasibility study.
-However, history has clearly shown that factors affecting the outlook for oil and gas activity in the Beaufort Sea can change dramatically over relatively short timeframes.
+Although the above list of factors is not exhaustive, in the author's opinion it does appear that negative factors currently outnumber positive factors for overall oil and gas activity in the Beaufort Sea.
+Hence, the overall outlook at this time is somewhat pessimistic.
+However, history has clearly shown that factors affecting the outlook for oil and gas activity in the Beaufort Sea change dramatically over relatively short timeframes.
 Therefore, if this forecast is to be relied upon for future planning, it should be revisited on a regular basis to ensure the underlying assumptions remain valid.